citp/privacy-policy-historical/r/re/red/redlobster.com.md

 ## How To Contact Us

-If you have any questions about this Privacy Notice, or if you would like us to update information we have about you or your preferences, please contact us by e-mail at [ComplianceEthics@RedLobster.com](mailto:ComplianceEthics@RedLobster.com).
-You also may write to us at:
+If you have any questions about this Privacy Notice, or if you would like us to update information we have about you or your preferences, please contact us by e-mail at [ComplianceEthics@RedLobster.com](mailto:ComplianceEthics@RedLobster.com) or by phone at 844-755-3425, ext.
+2.

-Red Lobster Management LLC
+You may also write to us at:  Red Lobster Management LLC
-Attention: Compliance and Ethics Office
+Attn: Compliance and Ethics Office
-1000 Darden Center Drive
+450 S. Orange Ave., Suite 800
-Orlando, FL 32837
+Orlando, FL 32801-3383
-Phone: 844-755-3425, ext.
-2